 Changes were made to report measures of ambulance activity and performance for areas that are stable geographic units and are also more meaningful for the local community.
-The Australian Bureau of Statistics developed a geographical regional framework, the Australian Statistical Geography Standards (ASGS), to compare data between regions using areas with regional boundaries that remain stable for five years, thereby allowing comparisons of data over time.
+The Australian Bureau of Statistics (ABS) developed the Australian Statistical Geography Standards (ASGS), which classify Australia into a hierarchy of statistical areas.
+The ASGS boundaries remain stable for five years, thereby allowing comparisons of data over time.2